 How to Get More Likes on Instagram

-We’ve been intrigued by the app itself since its inception 5 years ago, launched on October 6, 2010, by Kevin Systrom and Mike Krieger.
-Today it has a stock market value that keeps on rising, is available in 25 languages and is perfectly free to download onto your iOS, Android or Windows Phone devices.
+We’ve been intrigued by the app itself since its inception on October 6, 2010, by Kevin Systrom and Mike Krieger.
+Today it has a stock market value that keeps on rising, is available in over 24 languages and is perfectly free to download onto your iOS, Android or Windows Phone devices.
 It also now belongs to Facebook since 2012.
 That already makes it all the more intriguing for us.
-At the moment, there are over 500 million users on Instagram and that makes it perfect to create a business with, the market having already been there on the social medium.
+At the moment, there are well over 500 million users on Instagram and that makes it perfect to create a business with, the market having already been there on the social medium.

 Before You Get Started